sachstimo/aws-final-project/readme.md

 The Telco Customer Churn dataset provides a comprehensive view of customer attributes, service usage, location data, and churn behavior.
 This expanded dataset serves as a valuable resource for understanding churn patterns, customer segmentation, and developing targeted marketing strategies.

+The dataset is based on the [Telco customer churn dataset from Hugging Face](https://huggingface.co/datasets/aai510-group1/telco-customer-churn)

 ### Business Value

 This dataset enables several business-critical analyses: